 Understand the Value of Your Back Injury Case

-Statistics and sample settlements and jury verdicts get you started in understanding the range of value for your case.
+Statistics, sample settlements, and jury verdicts get you started in understanding the range of value for your case.
 But they are just the beginning of the analysis.
 Statistics and prior cases cannot predict the value of your case.
 There is no back injury settlement calculator.
-There are too many variables in the mix to isolate the factors that led those results to go as they did.
+Too many variables are in the mix to isolate the factors that led those results to go as they did.
 There is just no formula or metric to calculate a settlement payout of an individual back injury claim.

 If you want to learn more about your case, you can get a free online case evaluation or call me at 800-553-8082.